 - Sun-scald on newly transplanted trees is much more common when the lower branches are removed.
 With the lower limb structure maintained, sun-scald problems will be minimized or eliminated.

 - Lower branches are important in the development of good trunk taper.
 Trunk taper helps to assure a more durable structure, less likely to fail as the tree matures.

 - Root development and tree establishment are enhanced by lower branches.

 A better question is, ‘'How many lower branches can I keep?".
 Until a tree is established in the landscape (usually one to two growing seasons with Woodlawn trees), all the lower branches should be protected if possible.
 After the tree is established, you should keep at least the top two-thirds of the tree in foliage.

 Lower branches should not be allowed to become major limbs, especially if they will eventually be removed.
-Once a tree is established and the risk of sun-scald is minimal, the lower branches can be removed with little adverse effects on the tree.
+Once a tree is established and the risk of sun-scald is minimal, the lower branches can be removed with little adverse effects for the tree.

 So plant Woodlawn trees, take care to keep that trunk collar exposed, don't strip off lower branches, and you will leave a legacy, a tree that will continue to serve long after you're gone.